Need to talk? Call 1800 882 436.

 How do babies communicate in their first months?

-Long before they can speak, babies are listening to and observing what is going on in their world.
+Long before they can speak, your baby will be listening and watching everything that is going on around them.

 How do I encourage early talking skills?

-Remember, your baby’s brain is hardwired to seek connection with you.
-Holding them close, looking at their face and eyes and mimicking their mouth movements are important ways to support their early talking skills.
+Remember, your baby's brain is wired to seek connection with you.
+You can also support their early talking skills by:

 Language and speech development